14 Facts About Animals That Have Gone Extinct in the Last 100 Years

 Madeiran large white

 This small, delicate butterfly has the weighty and not-at-all-charming distinction of being declared the first insect in Europe driven to extinction by mankind.
 Suffering from habitat loss due to development, as well as exposure to agricultural chemicals, it was declared extinct in 2007, after scientists were unable to find it in the wild for a period of 15 years.
-More’s the pity for those who appreciate the marvels of these pretty winged insects.

 “History books tell us that the last wild Barbary lion (Panthera leo) was probably killed in 1922 by a French colonial hunter in Morocco.
 But in repeating the tale of this well-documented death, the history books may have left a chapter or two out of the story,” reports Scientific American.
 Namely, that members of the species hid out elsewhere (Morocco, Algeria), and possibly went extinct in the wild in those places several decades later.
 Speculation persists as to whether they exist, still, in zoos.